 - FACT shall issue RFPs that will allow it to administer and disburse any funds available to support, develop or enhance community efforts to prevent, treat or increase public awareness for family violence.

 - As proposals are received, each will be forwarded to at least three board members to review and evaluate based on the criteria outlined in the RFP.
-Regional considerations in distribution to board members will be made when possible to avoid board members reviewing proposals submitted by stakeholders within their own
+Regional considerations in distribution to board members will be made when possible to avoid board members reviewing proposals submitted by stakeholders within their own community.

-- If a board member who has been assigned proposals to review is unable to attend the board meeting in which the proposals are evaluated by the entire board, that board member is responsible for ensuring that the score sheets and comments that they prepared are presented during the
+- If a board member who has been assigned proposals to review is unable to attend the board meeting in which the proposals are evaluated by the entire board, that board member is responsible for ensuring that the score sheets and comments that they prepared are presented during the meeting.

-- Final review and award of the grants shall take place during a regularly scheduled or special board
+- Final review and award of the grants shall take place during a regularly scheduled or special board meeting.

 The following policy shall apply to grants awarded by FACT pursuant to the exemption of the award of grants to non-profit organizations from small business set aside requirements per the Agency Purchasing and Surplus Property Manual (APSPM) 3.10.g and sub-reference 14.9.b.11.i. and pursuant to the exemption to competitive requirements for purchases of less than $5,000 per APSPM 5.3.a.